tangqiaoboy/xcode_tool/README.markdown

 ####2.
 A collection of shell utils

+ * removeTailBlank.sh

-	1. removeTailBlank.sh  It can remove tailing blank space in the .h & .m source file.
+It can remove tailing blank space in the .h & .m & .mm source file.

 ####3.
 NSString Wrapper